mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 #### 1:10:30

-**Question:** I’m trying to understand something – I think it’s the same thing from two different angles.
-The one thing is, you said that consciousness comes from ignorance.
+**Question:** I’m trying to understand something – I think it’s the same thing from two different angles though.
+The one is, you said that consciousness comes from ignorance.
 Am I understanding that?
 And also karma?

 **Katagiri:** [They are related], yes.
 Consciousness acts [with the attribute] of ignorance.
 The action of consciousness is based on *samskara*.
-Do you understand? *Samskara* means the basic first stage of some action.
+Do you understand? *Samskara* means the basic first stage of human action.
 So, the action of consciousness is based on *samskara*.
-And then, consciousness acts – acts means *samskara* – consciousness acts with the attribute of ignorance.
+And then, consciousness acts  […] with the attribute of ignorance.

 **Same person:** So they’re related.